-Shooting at Funeral in Bay Area Cemetery Leaves 5 Injured, Police Say
+Shooting at Funeral in Bay Area Cemetery Leaves 5 Injured: Police

 A shooting at a Hayward cemetery as funeral services were in progress left five people injured Thursday evening, authorities said.